Transverse Force on Quarks in DIS: Discussion

 When the target nucleon is transversely polarized, e.g. in the $+\hat{x}$ direction the axial symmetry in the transverse plane is broken.
 In particular, the quark distribution (more precisely the distribution of the $\gamma^+$-density that dominates in DIS in the Bjorken limit) in the transverse plane is deformed \cite{IJMPA}.
 The average deformations can be related to the contribution from each quark flavor to the anomalous magnetic moment of the nucleon and was predicted to be quite substantial \cite{IJMPA} and has also been observed in lattice QCD \cite{hagler}.

 Given the fact that, for a nucleon polarized in the $+\hat{x}$ direction the $\gamma^+$-distribution for $u$ ($d$) is shifted towards the $\pm\hat{y}$ direction suggests that these quarks also `feel' a nonzero color-electric force pointing on average in the $\mp\hat{y}$ direction, i.e. one would expect that $d_2$ is positive (negative) for $u$ ($d$) quarks.
-This is also consistent with a negative (positive) sign for the Sivers on the proton function as observed by the HERMES collaboration \cite{hermes} and the vanishing Sivers function for deuterium in the COMPASS experiment \cite{compass}.
+This is also consistent with a negative (positive) sign for the proton Sivers function as observed by the HERMES collaboration \cite{hermes} and the vanishing Sivers function for deuterium in the COMPASS experiment \cite{compass}.
 In fact, in the large $N_C$ limit, one would expect that $d_2$ for $u$ ($d$) quarks are equal and opposite.
 Note that while $d_2$ for $u$ ($d$) quarks being exactly equal and opposite would imply the same for protons (neutrons), any deviation from being exactly equal and opposite is enhanced for proton (neutron) since there is a significant cancellation between the two quark flavors in the nucleon.

 If all spectators in the FSI were to `pull' in the same direction, the force on the active quark would be of the order of the QCD string tension $\sigma \approx (450MeV)^2$, which would translate into a value $d_2\sim 0.2$.
-However, it is more natural to expect a significant cancellation between forces from spectators pulling the active quark in different directions, the actual value of $d_2$ is probably about one order of magnitude smaller, i.e. $d_2\sim 0.02$ appears to be more natural.
+However, it is more natural to expect a significant cancellation between forces from spectators pulling the active quark in different directions, the actual value of $d_2$ is probably much smaller, i.e. $0.1>d_2> 0.01$ appears to be more natural.
 Instanton based models have suggested an even smaller value \cite{Weiss}.

 Heuristic arguments/lattice calculations \cite{mb:brian,hagler} also suggest that the deformation of (the $\gamma^+$-distribution for) transversely polarized quarks in an unpolarized nucleon is more significant than that of unpolarized quarks in a transversely polarized nucleon.
-When applied to the final state interactions, this observation suggests $|e_2|>|d_2|$ (the fact that in an unpolarized nucleon only half the quarks are polarized in the $+\hat{x}$-direction is compensated by the factor $\frac{1}{2}$ in (\ref{eq:Fe2}).
+When applied to the final state interactions, this observation suggests that the transverse force for transversely polarized quarks in an unpolarized nucleon is stronger than that for unpolarized quarks in a transversely polarized nucleon. $|e_2|>|d_2|$ (the fact that in an unpolarized nucleon only half the quarks are polarized in the $+\hat{x}$-direction is compensated by the factor $\frac{1}{2}$ in (\ref{eq:Fe2}).

 Lattice calculations of the twist-3 matrix element yield \cite{latticed2} \be d_2^{(u)} = 0.020 \pm 0.024 \quad \quad \quad \quad d_2^{(d)} = -0.011 \pm 0.010 \ee renormalized at a scale of $Q^2=5$ GeV$^2$ for the smallest lattice spacing in Ref. \cite{latticed2}.
 Note that we have multiplied the numerical results from \cite{latticed2} by a factor of $2$ to account for the different convention for $d_2$ being used.